mdetools/mdetools19/challengeproblem.md

 ## Supported Commands
-Several commands are provided for control and observation which can be used by sending a message to the corresponding TCP port.
-Each message is an ASCII string starting with `"Rover"` followed by a comma, the name of the command and a parameter list.
+Several commands are provided for control and observation which can be invoked by sending a message to the corresponding TCP port.

+For control commands, each message is an ASCII string starting with `"Rover,"` followed by the name of the command and a parameter list.
 The parameters are enclosed in parentheses and separated by commas.
 The number of parameters ranges between zeros and two.
-For example, the `brake` command accepts one integer parameter, so sending the string  `"Rover,brake(2)"` will invoke the brake command with parameter 2 and result in the brake being applied to all wheels with a power of 2%.
+For example, the `brake` command has one integer parameter indicating the strength with which the brake is to be applied, so sending the string  `"Rover,brake(2)"` to the control port will invoke the brake command with parameter 2 and result in the brake being applied to all wheels with a power of 2%.

 Two commands are available to determine the position of the `leader`.
 These commands take no parameters and are also sent in a string.
-For instance, sending the message `"Leader,GPS()"` to the observation port will result in a return message `"Leader,\<posx\>,\<posz\>;", i.e., a string `"Leader"` followed by two Real numbers (type double) indicating the x and z coordinates of the leader (since rovers are driving on a flat plane, the y coordinate is always zero and thus omitted).
+For instance, sending the message `"Leader,GPS()"` to the observation port will result in a return message `"Leader,\<posx\>,\<posz\>;"`, i.e., a string `"Leader,"` followed by two Real numbers (type double) representing the x and z coordinates of the leader (since rovers are driving on a flat plane, the y coordinate is always zero and thus omitted).
 The command `ready` starts the simulation.
 Below we describe the supported commands.

 ### Control Commands